Heavy traffic expected for air force captain's Hudson funeral

 Memorial services for Air Force pilot Capt.
-Ryan S. Phaneuf, who was killed in Afghanistan, are expected to create heavy traffic in Hudson.
+Ryan S. Phaneuf, who was killed in a plane crash in Afghanistan, are expected to create heavy traffic in Hudson.

-Several streets around St. Kathryn Church will be closed on Friday and Saturday.
+Several roads around St. Kathryn Church will be closed on Friday and Saturday.

 Phaneuf, 30, was a 2007 graduate of Alvirne High School.
 He had been an Air Force pilot since 2012.
-Phaneuf and another airman died in January when their plane crashed in Afghanistan.
+Phaneuf and another pilot died in January when their plane crashed in Afghanistan.

 At 10 a.m.
-Friday, Hudson police and firefighters will escort a hearse carrying Phaneuf from south on Lowell Road and Dracut Road from the Dumont Sullivan Funeral Home to St. Kathryn Church.
+Friday, Hudson police and firefighters will escort the hearse carrying Phaneuf’s body south on Lowell Road (Route 3A) and Dracut Road from the Dumont-Sullivan Funeral Home to St. Kathryn Church.

+Visiting hours at the church will be from 1 to 8 p.m.
+Friday.
+A Mass of Christian Burial will be celebrated Saturday at 10 a.m.

 Hudson police advise drivers to detour around St. Kathryn Church both days.